 Spiced Banana Nut Loaf is a flavourful twist on traditional Banana Bread everyone will love.

 No matter what the time of year I love the spicy flavours of cinnamon, ginger and nutmeg.
-Whether there’s just a hint of spring in the air or fall is on its way, there’s something about filling my home with the scent of these fragrant spices that makes it feel so cosy.
+Regardless of the season, there’s something about filling my home with the scent of these fragrant spices that makes it feel so cosy.
 My Spiced Banana Nut Loaf is redolent of these fragrant spices, and is a real treat with a cup of coffee or tea.
 Kids love it with a nice big glass of milk after school.

 Do you love Banana Breads and Banana Cake as much as I do?
 I almost always have past their best bananas, and it’s such a great excuse to whip up something tasty.